 Guiding clients through the company setup process

-At New Horizons Global Partners, we provide professional guidance and help you choose the most appropriate type of entity that suits your business model.
+At Horizons, we provide professional guidance and help you choose the most appropriate type of entity that suits your business model.
 We assist with all key steps in establishing this type of company and oversee the registration process until your legal entity is formally approved.
 We offer clients myriad benefits, including:

 - Expertise – Our consultants are familiar with the various types of businesses in Vietnam and the rules and regulations that affect your business.
 We help you identify and minimize risks.

 - Strategy – We help you identify the most cost-effective method to set up and manage your business.